A reference guide for Educators using Connect at TAFE Queensland.

-Students can access Urkund in the same way as teachers (on the unit homepage, click Other Tools on the navbar, then select Urkund).
+Students can access Urkund's Significance Score in the same way as teachers (on the unit homepage, click Other Tools on the navbar, then select Urkund).

 Once a Student has uploaded an Assignment submission, they will see the Document Name, the Status of their submission/s (i.e 'Processing', 'Analyzed', 'Awaiting Release' etc) and the Last Updated date in Urkund.

-Students cannot view the Significance Score or the Urkund report until their feedback (and score) has been published in the Assignments tool.
+Students cannot view the Significance Score until their feedback (and score) has been published in the Assignments tool.

-Once published, students will be able to view their submission/s Significance Score and the corresponding report.
+Once published, students will be able to view their submission/s Significance Score as generated by Urkund.
 They can also jump from Urkund directly to the published score and feedback in the Assignments tool.

 Students can also choose to Opt Out a document, which will exclude it from being viewed in its entirety if there are similarities found at subsequent inspections of other documents.